 Please note that some of the links listed below are affiliate links, meaning if you were to make a purchase through one of these links, I would receive a small commission.
 Thanks for your support of The Speckled Palate!

 - Get the look!: Pryce Rocks Glasses.
 Sur La Table BBQ Check Napkins.
-The ceramic tray shown here is no longer sold, but the Roulette Large Oval Platter, the Nordal Deluxe Round Tray and the Bloomingville Marble Deco Tray are all similar.
+The ceramic tray shown here is no longer sold, but the Roulette Large Oval Platter, the Nordal Deluxe Round Tray and the Bloomingville Marble Deco Tray are similar.

 Now, who’s ready for a cocktail?